VoyakaGOD/parallel_programming/README.md

 # General

-This is a repository with solutions to parallel programming problems using the MPI interface.
+This is a repository with solutions to parallel programming problems using the MPI interface and C++.